Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 How to choose the best area (fast decision guide)

-Oslo is compact and easy to navigate, so the best area to stay depends mostly on what kind of trip you want.
-Use the guide below to match your base with your travel style, then keep your days walkable.
+Oslo is compact and easy to navigate, so the best area to stay depends mainly on what kind of trip you want.
+Use the guide below to match your base with your travel style and keep most of your days walkable.

 Choose your base by trip style